Department of Elections Mission and Responsibilities

 - Maintaining an accurate and complete voter roll and conducting ongoing voter file maintenance procedures;

-- Facilitating the filing of candidate nomination papers, local and district ballot measures, and ballot arguments that appear in the official Voter Information Pamphlet;
+- Facilitating the filing of candidate nomination papers, local and district ballot measures, and ballot arguments that appear in the Voter Information Pamphlet;

 - Producing San Francisco’s official ballot, sample ballot, and Voter Information Pamphlet in various languages and accessible formats;